p≡p for Outlook¶

 How to backup p≡p for Outlook¶

-These 2 directories include everything needed to recover.
-We suggest to regularly make a backup of these two directories.
-In case you loose your key material (e.g. after a crash of the harddisk) and you don’t have a backup, you won’t be able to decrypt existing messages anymore.
+This directory includes everything needed to recover.
+We suggest to regularly make a backup of this directory.
+In case you loose your key material (e.g. after a crash of the hard disk) and you don’t have a backup, you won’t be able to decrypt existing messages anymore, unless your device is part of p≡p Device Group.
+In case your device is part of the p≡p Device Group, you will be able to recover your keys from another device automatically once the current device will join the p≡p Device Group.

 How to Uninstall p≡p for Outlook¶